LEGAL · HIPAA

 D. Appointment and Service Communications

-We may contact you regarding treatment updates, refill reminders, account notices, appointment reminders, portal messages, follow-up recommendations, and similar healthcare communications.
+We may contact you regarding treatment updates, refill reminders, account notices, appointment reminders, secure portal messages, follow-up recommendations, and similar healthcare communications, in compliance with HIPAA and the federal Telephone Consumer Protection Act (TCPA).
+You may opt out of non-treatment communications at any time using the unsubscribe link in any email or by replying STOP to any text message.

 E. Individuals Involved in Your Care